prommis/idaes-connectivity/docs/api.md

 ---
 # Python API

-The Python API is contained in the {py:mod}`idaes_connectivity.base` module.
+The Python API is contained in the *idaes_connectivity.base* module.
 The basic workflow is:
-- Create an instance of the [Connectivity](connectivity-class) class from a model.
+* Create an instance of the [Connectivity](connectivity-class) class from a model.
-- Format the connectivity information with one of the subclasses of the [Formatter](formatter-classes) class, writing to a file or returning the value as a string.
+* Format the connectivity information with one of the subclasses of the [Formatter](formatter-classes) class, writing to a file or returning the value as a string.
-- Optionally, show the results with an external tool:
+  - You can output CSV for viewing in a text editor or spreadsheet program.
-  - For CSV tables, view as text or in Excel
+  - You can also output a text-based diagram specification for viewing in a tool such as Mermaid or D2.
+Find more details on the [diagrams](diagrams.md) page.

-  - For text-based diagrams, run the appropriate program to create the diagram from the output text.
+The rest of this page documents the [Connectivity](connectivity-class) and [Formatter](formatter-classes) classes and then provides some [extended examples](api-examples) of API usage.

 (connectivity-class)=
 ## Model connectivity